 Health insurance policies are designed to cover acute medical conditions; these are generally short-term conditions that can be diagnosed and treated quickly, such as appendicitis or a broken bone.
 Chronic conditions, which can be loosely defined as a condition or disease that lasts for three months or more are not normally covered on a health insurance policy.
 When it comes to cancer however, things start getting a little more complicated as some insurance companies will cover cancer as part of their core cover, whereas some won't.

-According to Cancer Research UK, there are around 363,000 new cases of cancer each year, resulting in 164,000 deaths, a scary and sobering statistic.
-Once referred by your GP, the average NHS waiting time to see a specialist is around two weeks.
+According to Cancer Research UK, there are around 375,400 new cases of cancer each year, resulting in 166,533 deaths, a scary and sobering statistic.
+Once referred by your GP, the average NHS waiting time to see a specialist is around two weeks and a maximum waiting time of 18 weeks for treatment to begin.
 If you have a private health insurance policy however, you are likely to get seen within 48 hours which can be crucial when it comes to getting urgent treatment.
-Early diagnosis and treatment is key, particularly when you consider the 5-year survival rates for cancer.
+Early diagnosis and treatment are key, particularly when you consider the 5-year survival rates across different types of cancer.
 When looking at breast cancer, the survival rate drops from 99.1% for stage 1 diagnosis to 87.6% for stage 2 diagnosis.
 It drops to just 55.1% if the diagnosis is made at stage 3.
 The NHS does a great job but gaining access to early diagnosis and treatment is something that many would consider, depending on the cost of the cover of course.